Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Proofs for the Covariate Shift Setting

-Here $(Z^{(1)})^{\text{Gauss}}$ and $(Z^{(2)})^{\text{Gauss}}$ are Gaussian random matrices satisfying the assumptions of Proposition \ref{prop_diagonal}.
+Here, $(Z^{(1)})^{\text{Gauss}}$ and $(Z^{(2)})^{\text{Gauss}}$ are Gaussian random matrices satisfying the assumptions of Proposition \ref{prop_diagonal}.
 We will prove the above statement using a continuous comparison argument developed in \citet{Anisotropic}.
-Since the arguments are similar to the ones in Sections 7 and 8 of \citet{Anisotropic} and Section 6 of \citet{yang2019spiked}, we will not write down all the details.
+Since the arguments are similar to the ones in Sections 7 and 8 of \citet{Anisotropic}, we will not write down all the details.

 We define a continuous sequence of interpolating matrices between $Z^{\text{Gauss}}$ and $Z$.

 \begin{definition}[Interpolation] We denote $Z^0:=Z^{\text{Gauss}}$ and $Z^1:=Z$.
 Let $\rho_{\mu i}^0$ and $\rho_{\mu i}^1$ be respectively the laws of $Z_{\mu i}^0$ and $Z_{\mu i}^1$ for $i\in \cal I_0$ and $\mu \in \cal I_1\cup \cal I_2$.
 For any $\theta\in [0,1]$, we define the interpolated law $\rho_{\mu i}^\theta := (1-\theta)\rho_{\mu i}^0+\theta\rho_{\mu i}^1.$ We work on the probability space consisting of triples $(Z^0,Z^\theta, Z^1)$ of independent $n\times p$ random matrices, where the matrix $Z^\theta=(Z_{\mu i}^\theta)$ has law